1j01/project-nexus/IDEAS.md

 	* Publish new versions of your package
 		* Button shows up once you've modified the version field
 		* Special control for version field with easy incrementing
-	* Keep your indentation and formatting even though npm doesn't
+	* Keep your indentation and formatting even though npm doesn't?
 	* Reusable component / separate project?